Briefly describe your experience with postpartum depression and anxiety.

 It wasn’t until 6 months ago that I started to take time for myself.
 I completely lost myself in motherhood.
 I made friends with some awesome people and they kind of forced me to make time for myself.
 Once I started doing that I became a better mom.
 Taking those breaks and focusing on myself as an individual has really helped me.
 Before I started taking time for myself I wouldn’t do self care and that made it really hard to figure out how to cope with it all.

-What advice would you give to parents in a similar situation (or really any parent who is dealing with uncertain challenges or loss).
+What advice would you give to parents in a similar situation?

 Don’t be afraid to speak up about what you’re going through.
 The hardest thing about mental health is that getting diagnosed it 100% dependent on you.
 They can’t run physical tests to find out what is wrong.
 Once you speak up about the thoughts or way you’re feeling you will be on the right path.
 Also don’t give up on therapy.
 I went through 4 different therapists until I found the right one.
 It’s important to have a connection with them and if you’re not feeling it is totally fine to shop around for a therapist.
 Your mental health is just as important as your physical health.